Miss Universe 1993: Location and date

 On 13 July 1992, Miss Universe Inc. and Canal 13 Mexico director Romeo Flores announced that this edition would happen at the Auditorio Nacional in Mexico City.
-The hosting of Miss Universe in Mexico is supported by the then-president of Mexico, Carlos Salinas de Gortari.
+The hosting of Miss Universe in Mexico was supported by the then-president of Mexico, Carlos Salinas de Gortari.
 Aside from Mexico City, the candidates also visited the states of Campeche, Oaxaca, Zacatecas, Querétaro, and the borough of Xochimilco for official activities before the final competition.

 A few days before the final competition, the president of the Miss Mexico organization, Carlos Guerrero, announced that Miss Universe would be held in Mexico again in 1995.
 Negotiations did not push through, and the competition occurred in Namibia, the first African country to host Miss Universe.
 Miss Universe was held again in Mexico in 2007.

 Selection of participants

 Contestants from seventy-nine countries and territories were selected to compete in the pageant.
 One contestant was selected to replace the original dethroned winner.